What is a BlueNote Light, and how do I add or change one?

 • In the white field below "Light Name" enter the context of the Light.
 In this example, we'll be typing "Dr A come to Room 2."

-• Add other details such as tones and colors.
+• Add other details such as prompts (colon at the end of the light's name), nested submenus (BlueNote tabs), tones, and colors.

 • Close the Light's editor by clicking "Save Light."